Welcome to QSeer!

 In the QSeer display, why does the product family sometimes just display a number rather than a written description?

-QSeer has over 4,000 family codes in its database, but manufacturers are constantly adding new products and defining new family codes.
+QSeer has over thousands of family codes in its database, but manufacturers are constantly adding new products and defining new family codes.
 If the product family code is not in the database, QSeer will simply display the number.
 The product family codes table will be updated frequently, so if you find a coupon with a family code that is not in the database, please send a picture of the coupon to firstname.lastname@example.org, and the family code will be included in the next QSeer update.

 In the QSeer display, why do some manufacturer names have numbers next to them?